Skip to main content

 • Rotate: create a new token, update mcp.json, revoke the old one in the UI.

-• Revoke: Settings → API Tokens → trash icon next to the token.
+• Revoke: Settings → Coding Agents → Your tokens → trash icon next to the token.
 Revocation is immediate — all active MCP sessions using that token will fail on their next request.

 Adding your own custom MCP servers